Rowena Birkett: Illustrations

 In 1877 Diggles suffered a stroke and was left with "lingering paralysis", as a result of which he increasingly relied upon his niece and artistic protege.
 She became more directly involved in his next project, Australian Insects and Their Transformations, which her uncle had commenced in 1871.
 By 1878 twenty-six transformations had been completed, of which sixteen were signed and dated by Rowena in the last two years, in the process "developing her own more vigorous style" of drawing.

 In 1879 Rowena Birkett left Brisbane to take up a position as a governess in North Queensland.
+(Note: One source records that Rowena "took a position as governess with the Lethbridge family near Roma".)
 Silvester Diggles died on 21 March 1880.
 Australian Insects and Their Transformations remained incomplete and unpublished and Rowena retained the whole series of drawings after the death of her uncle.
+(Note: A book of 126 drawings of butterflies and moths, by both Rowena Birkett (Cumming) and her uncle Silvester Diggles, remains with the family of Rowena's descendants.)

 Marriage

 On 1 June 1882 Rowena Birkett married William Cumming in St. James' Anglican church in Townsville.
 Cumming was an employee of the Queensland National Bank, working as an accountant and teller at the Port Douglas branch.
 During her time at Port Douglas Rowena gave her services as organist to the St. Andrew's church choir.
+(Note: Rod Fisher, in his paper on Silvester Diggles published in 2000 in the Journal of the Royal Historical Society of Queensland, gives the following verdict on Rowena's marriage: "Her undoubted talents were later sapped by marriage and family life in North Queensland".)

 In November 1883, "through continued ill-health", Cumming was transferred to the branch of the Queensland National Bank at Bundaberg, where the couple's three children (Albert, Beatrice Louise and Miranda Elsie) were born.

 Later life

 By 1896 William Cumming had settled with his family at Eidsvold, where he became an auctioneer, mining broker and commission agent.
 Eidsvold, in the northern catchment of the Burnett River, had experienced a gold rush from the late 1880s.
 At Eidsvold Rowena was the organist at St. Andrew's Anglican church and taught piano to supplement the family income.

 By about 1901 the family was living at Glassford Creek where Rowena worked as the postmistress and her husband carried on his business as an auctioneer.
 Rowena became a prominent figure in the township's Philharmonic Society.

 In later years William and Rowena Cumming lived at Wolfram, a mining township in North Queensland, where her son had settled.
 Rowena had been "ailing for a number of years" when she left Wolfram to live with her daughter in Brisbane.

-In July 1915 Rowena Cumming became ill and was moved to a nursing home at Sandgate, near Brisbane, where she died on 17 July 1915, aged fifty-four.
+In July 1915 Rowena Cumming became ill and was moved to a nursing home at Sandgate, near Brisbane, where she died on 17 July 1915, aged 54.